-If a student is unsuccessful in the same course twice, they are dismissed from the program.
+If a student is unsuccessful in the same nursing course twice, they are dismissed from the program.

-The most recent grade for nursing coursework will stand.
-For example if the student is successful in NURS 120, has to re-take the course after a leave of absence and does not pass, they are considered to not have passed NURS 120.
+The most recent grade for nursing coursework will determine the student's standing.
+For example, if a student successfully completes NURS 120 but then takes a leave of absence and later retakes the course but does not pass, it will be considered as if they have not passed NURS 120.